mhagenow01/FBFransac/README.md

 #### PointNet++
 PointNet++ is a state of the art neural-network based approach for object recognition.
 The algorithm was proposed in Qi et al. [5] in 2017.
 Using a variety of custom pre-processing layers and tensorflow, this approach is trained to recognize objects and their specific classification.

-Note: The implementation used for the comparison can be found here: https://github.com/charlesq34/pointnet2.
+Note: The implementation used for the comparison can be found [here](https://github.com/charlesq34/pointnet2).
 This implementation requires Tensorflow and NVIDIA CUDA Drivers.
 We were able to build the package using CUDA 9.0 and TensorFlow something.
 As a neural-net approach, the system required training.
 We trained using the ModelNet40.

 ![pointnet example objects](https://mhagenow01.github.io/FBFransac/images/pointnet_example_objects.png "pointnet example objects")
 <div align="center"> Figure 8: PointNet++ Example Objects </div>